Taxes on Selling a House in Illinois: What to Expect

 Median property tax estimates by county

-She says there are additional tax incentives to seniors and veterans which can also help lower your taxes.
+She says there are additional tax incentives to seniors and veterans, which can also help lower taxes.
 “There are a lot of different ways to save on taxes.
-It just obviously depends on the specific situation and what county you are in.
+It just obviously depends on the specific situation and the county you are in.
 But if you’re buying an investment property, those incentives typically go away.”

 A house-selling tax mistake to avoid in Illinois